What time of year can I release butterflies? Butterflies can be released in Canada between May and the end of September.

 What do Painted Lady caterpillars eat in the wild?
 Their preferred host plants are either Hollyhock or Thistle.

 What is the food they come with made of?
-The food provided with your caterpillars is made from ground Hollyhock, Thistle, wheat germ and sugar.
+The food provided with your caterpillars is made from toasted soybean flour, stabilized wheat germ, sugar, vitamins and mineral salts.